Anjali05/selenium_webdriver_tests/README.md

-This consists of simple tests using selenium webdriver.
+This consists of simple test scripts using selenium webdriver.